nmuralid1/DynamicAttentionNetworks/README.md

     GHL\ Experiments.ipynb
         -This notebook depicts how once trainining and testing has been conducted for a specific model (DyAt-H, DyAt-Maxpool-H) and a specific sequence length, it can be evaluated to obtain the average MSE, WMSE values.

+## results/
+	- The results directory will automatically be created (with corresponding subdirectories) which will house the trained model, raw inputs and forecasts (.csv files), and plots for training and testing and validation sets.
+	- The file structure will be results/$DATASETNAME/$MODELNAME/$MODELTYPE/SEQUENCE_LENGTH_$SEQUENCELENGTH_HIDDEN_SIZE_$HIDDENSIZE_..._ITERNUM_$ITERNUM/
+	- A separate such directory will be created per sequence length, per hidden size and experiment number.
+	- Within each results folder there you will find the training and validation raw inputs and forecasts along with plots, after training along with the trained model stored in the model/ folder.
+After testing, a subdirectory named `results_test/` will be created which will house the raw inputs, forecasts (.csv files) and forecast visualziations.

 Note, error values might not be recovered exactly due to differences in cuda versions, system and various other configurations.